cheerleone/yget/readme.md

-  DOWN_STREAM_RATE - use to cap the bandwidth youtube dl will use OUTPUT_PATH - where your videos will be saved NOTIFY_ICON - the icon to use for desktop notifications.
-  DATABASE - file where yget stores temporary data eg /tmp/somefile
+  DOWN_STREAM_RATE - use to cap the bandwidth youtube dl will use OUTPUT_PATH - where your videos will be saved NOTIFY_ICON - the icon to use for desktop notifications DATABASE - file where yget stores temporary data eg /tmp/somefile

 Bash and aliases, I strongly recommend adding an alias to your ~/.bashrc file such as: